-This is how Electra Frost Advisory starts off on the best foot to put your business in a better position that it was.
-We come up with a strategic plan to grow revenue and boost profit margins, time-frame all the actionable next steps to monitor and measure your activities, keeping your operation legally compliant and achieving its objectives, while letting you focus on specific areas for improvement.
+You will have a plan to grow revenue and boost profit margins, with all of the actionable next-steps time-framed for us to monitor and measure your activities.
+It includes a calendar of obligations to keep your operation legally compliant all year round and achieving its objectives, while letting you focus on specific areas for improvement.

 If we identify it, if we measure it, if we plan for it, if we document it – it will get done.

-Contact us now for a tailored ongoing package solution for your business.
+Contact us now to discuss an appropriate package for your business.

 All accounting and advisory engagements are fully scoped and quoted up front before work commences.